tw-haiven/haiven-mcp-server/docs/DEVELOPER_GUIDE.md

 poetry run python mcp_server.py
 ```

-This is useful for AI tools or scripts that do not support the 'cwd' setting or the '-m' module syntax.
+This is useful for AI tools or scripts that do not support the '-m' module syntax.
 The thin wrapper script at the root will launch the main server logic from 'src/mcp_server.py'.

 > **Note:** Both 'python mcp_server.py' (root) and 'python -m src.mcp_server' (module) are supported and will work identically.